Hydroponics for Kids: Build a 2 Liter Bottle Garden

 Draw a Line

 Rinse out the bottle to remove any residue of whatever drink was in there before it was empty.

 Take your 2 liter bottle and draw a line around it right where the curve ends and the bottle transitions to a straight line.
 It’s important to draw the line below the curved area, so you have enough space to grow your plant!

 Next, cut across the line, making sure to cut as straight as possible.
 Then flip the top over.
 Pretty simple, right?
 Now you’ve got the basic structure of the system built.

-The top area is where your growing media and seed will go, and the bottom section houses the water and nutrient mixture.
-A wick will be fed through the hole…but before we get to that, we have to prepare the water…
+The upper area is where your growing media and seed will go, and the bottom section houses the water and nutrient mixture.
+A wick will be fed through the hole… but before we get to that, we have to prepare the water.

 Note: pHing your water is optional, but it’s highly recommended not only for helping your kid’s plant grow better, but also for teaching him/her some really cool principles about chemistry and WHY a plant needs water with a lower pH than what we typically drink.

 Now that we have built our simple 2 Liter Garden, we need to pH the water and add nutrients.
 Most tap water is in the 7.0-8.0 range.
 The plants you will be growing need water with a pH in the 6.0-6.5 range, so you will need to use some pH down.
 The picture to the left shows the forest green color of average tap water in the 7.0-8.0 range.